ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 Our *Web* project depends on the inner layers.

 This enforces the idea of antisymmetric dependencies in the Onion Architecture; all layers in the system only depend on the layers that are deeper in the architecture.
+We could also have chosen to have our repository interfaces in the *Core*, but we did not.

 ## Process